 - Click '+ Add New Domain.'

-- In the domains table, click 'Save records' to download domain records in .csv format.
+- Return to the domains table, and click 'Save records' to download domain records in .csv format.

-- Paste those records in the appropriate places in your domain registrar.
+- Paste those records in the appropriate places in your domain registrar, or send the records to your organization's webmaster.

 - Wait for domain to show as ready in domains table (~24 hours).